 Do I take any pleasure in the death of the wicked? declares the Sovereign Lord.
 Rather, am I not pleased when they turn from their ways and live? . . .
 For I take no pleasure in the death of anyone, declares the Sovereign Lord.
 Repent and live!Ezekiel 18:23, 32 NIV

 I must confess that I was happy when Osama bin Laden was killed.
 To me, he was a very hateful person.
 Guilty of the deaths of countless numbers of innocent people.
 I believe the earth is a better place without people like him.

-Repeatedly in the Scripture we find God condemning people like that.
+Repeatedly in the Scripture, we find God condemning people like that.
 People who cause suffering to others.
-And it is tempting to attach human emotions to God’s judgement.
-But we need to careful about doing so.
+And it is tempting to attach human emotions to God’s judgment.
+But we need to be careful about doing so.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.